Joseph L. Mankiewicz: 1929–1933: Paramount

-In 1929, Joseph was hired by Paramount Pictures, becoming the studio's youngest hired staff writer at the age of 20.
+In 1929, Joseph was hired by Paramount Pictures, becoming the studio's youngest staff writer at the age of 20.
 Within eight weeks, Joseph wrote titles for 1929's The Dummy (with his brother Herman), The Man I Love, and Thunderbolt.
 David O. Selznick, then an assistant to Paramount general manager B. P. Schulberg, proposed that Joseph write the dialogue to Fast Company (1929), an adaptation of the 1928 play Elmer The Great by George M. Cohan and Ring Lardner.
 Mankiewicz's name later appeared in the Los Angeles Records 1929 list of the ten best dialogue writers.
 The recognition earned Mankiewicz the assignment of writing several films, which starred Jack Oakie.

 At age 22, Joseph was nominated for an Academy Award for Best Adapted Screenplay for Skippy (1931), which starred Jackie Cooper.
-Based on the nomination, Herman petitioned to Schulberg to give Joseph a pay raise.
+Based on the nomination, Herman petitioned Schulberg to give Joseph a pay raise.
 Schulberg declined, and Herman threatened to resign.
 Eventually, Schulberg relented and signed Joseph to a seven-year contract, which earned him a weekly salary of "somewhere between $75 to $100".
 He co-wrote the screenplay of Sooky (1931), a sequel to Skippy.
 Meanwhile, Joseph dated actress Frances Dee, who co-starred in June Moon (1931) and This Reckless Age (1932), which he had co-scripted.

-Joseph wrote four films with Paramount Pictures in 1932, which included writing segments for If I Had a Million (1932).
+Joseph wrote four films with Paramount Pictures in 1932, which included segments for If I Had a Million (1932).
 The segments included "Rollo and the Roadhogs" which featured W. C. Fields and Alison Skipworth as two retired vaudevillians, and "The Three Marines" with Jack Oakie and Gary Cooper.
-He also contributed to other segments, including "The China Stop" with Charlie Ruggles as a bookkeeper in a china stop and "The Forger" with George Raft as a run-away criminal who is unable to cash his check.
+He also contributed to other segments, including "The China Stop" with Charlie Ruggles as a bookkeeper in a china stop and "The Forger" with George Raft as a runaway criminal who is unable to cash his check.
 After six months of courtship, Joseph became engaged to Frances Dee but one week before their marriage, Dee eloped with Joel McCrea, whom she co-starred with on The Silver Cord (1933).
 Feeling devastated, Joseph ran a fever and was hospitalized for a "partial nervous breakdown."